NumEconCopenhagen/projects-2023-mathias-emma/README.md

-# Welcome yo our Repository for 'Introduction to Programming and Numerical Analysis'
+# Welcome to our Repository for 'Introduction to Programming and Numerical Analysis'
 **Group members:**
 - Emma Odgaard Gundersen | KU-id: jfn468
 - Mathias Navne          | KU-id: fsk290